 Our Plan for Reopening

-We want to make sure everyone has accurate information about our reopening, so please help us by pointing people toward this page if they have questions.
-We know the last several months have not been easy, but we are thankful for your commitment to the Lord and your love for our community.
-We’ll see you soon!
+We want to make sure everyone has accurate information about current operations, so please help us by pointing people toward this page if they have questions.

 Frequently Asked Questions